notlasandu/Demo/README.md

-# Svelte Demo Project
+# Svelte Experimental Demo Project

-A collection of Svelte demos and experimental components created while learning frontend development.
+A collection of Svelte demos and experimental components created while learning frontend development wirh Svelte.
 This project serves as a playground for testing Svelte features, components, and frontend concepts.

 ## About